babylon-runtime/babylon-runtime.github.io/documentation/index.md

 ## Patch files

-**Patching is a mechanism for splitting app into separate modules**.Patch could be seen as css for the scene...with much powerfull capabilities.
+**Patching is a mechanism for splitting app into separate modules**.
+Patch could be seen as css for the scene... with much powerful capabilities.

 ```json
 /// materials.patch